 All faculty, trainees, and students at Vanderbilt University Medical Center, Vanderbilt University, and Meharry Medical College are eligible to apply.
-Trainees may apply to serve as the principal investigator but must have a faculty mentor who is actively involved with the project.
+Trainees/students may apply to serve as the principal investigator but must have a faculty mentor who is actively involved with the project.

 The submission deadline is May 3, 2023 - 11:59 pm CDT.

 Review criteria will include significance of the research topic, scientific rigor of the approach, innovation, and potential impact of the project.
 Projects with a focus on local patient populations or community partnerships will receive priority for funding.
 Applications that seek to develop preliminary data for an extramural grant submission are encouraged.
 The NIH has launched new initiatives to end structural racism in health care, in addition to its longstanding funding opportunities in health disparities and health equity.
-Award decisions will be made by a review committee and announcements will be sent to the awardees in June 2022.
+Award decisions will be made by a review committee and announcements will be sent to the awardees in June 2023.

 HOW TO APPLY